giellalt/lang-krl/krl.md

 ---

-# src-fst-morphology-affixes-verbs.lexc.md
+## src-fst-morphology-affixes-verbs.lexc.md

-# Karelian Verb inflection
+## Viena Karelian Verb inflection
 The verb lexicon contains two groups of continuation lexica One, with names like VERB_KUUL/UO (in capital letters and indicating stem) have analyses like the Finnish fst (without twolc).
 The other group has